abhilashraju/reactor/design/reactor.md

 ```
 Data will be produced by a Source(Publisher) and lands in Sink (Subscriber).
 The data might be transformed by several operators on its way to Sink.
-The framework comes with several readymade Publisher, Subscriber and set of opearators.
+The framework has several buitin Publishers, Subscribers and set of Opearators.
-Applcation can creates its own publisher and subscriber.
+Applcation can creates its own Publishers and Subscribers.

-#### Publisher
+#### Publisher(Source)
 Publisher is the producer of data.A publisher can produce values both synchronousely and asynchronousely.
 In both cases pipeline code looks similar.
 A publisher should have datastructures in place to handle back pressure from Subscriber.

 Publishers are of two types Mono and Flux.

-A Mono will produce at max one value and finishes after it
+A Mono will produce at max one value and finishes after it.

 A Flux can produce finite or infinite set of values.

-#### Subscriber
+#### Subscriber(Sink)

 Subscriber are the final consumer of the data.
 Subscriber could be a database or just an action handler that sends data to outside world such as a Rest Client.
 A subscriber can be a publisher for new data flow chain.
 This way we can create complex data flow chains from simpler data flow parts.
-Through creative implementation of Sink we can create Fork and Join abstractions.
+If needed, a Sink can act as Source for a new chain of prcessing line.This way we can make useful join and fork abstractions.

 #### Operators

 Each operator adds behavior to a Publisher and wraps the previous step’s Publisher into a new instance.
 The whole chain is thus linked, such that data originates from the first Publisher and moves down the chain, transformed by each link.
-Eventually, a Subscriber finishes the process
+Eventually, a Subscriber finishes the process.

-Map and filter are two major operators,with which we can do most of the data transormation.
-While map operation transforms the data in transit, the filter operation  suppress the propogation of data according to filter rules.
-The transformation done at map can potentially change the data type fo data.
+Map and filter are two major operators, with which we can do most of the data transformation.
+While map operation transforms the data in transit, the filter operation  suppress the propogation of data according to the filter rules.
+A transformation may change the type of incoming data and produce new data of different type.
 A filter will never chnage the data type as it is intented to just filter the data.

 ### Error Handling

 All errors and exceptions occured duing the data sourcing and and operator processing phases are captured and propogated via error channel to the subcriber.
 Error channel is separate function ,should be implemented by the Subscriber to catch errors occured in the chain.
-The error occured inside the  subcriber handler will not be captured the error reporting mechanism.
-It is is upto the subscriber to deal with graceful handling of such errors.
+The error occured inside the  subcriber handler will not be captured by the error reporting mechanism.
+It is upto the subscriber to deal with graceful handling of subscriber originated errors.

 ### Examples

-Integer Mono
+#### Integer Mono
 ```
     bool finished = false;
     auto m = Mono<int>::just(10);